Tips for a Safe, Cool Summer

 Fun Backyard Activity Ideas for You and Your Dog

-Backyard Agility
+Backyard Activity: Agility

-Dog Parkour (AKA Urban Agility)
+Backyard Activity: Dog Parkour (AKA Urban Agility)

 • As your dog’s partner, you are keeping him safe by acting as his spotter.